akhildas675/Data-Structures-And-Algorithms/README.md

-# Data-Structures-And-Algorithms
-My DSA Learning Journey
+# Data Structures and Algorithms (DSA)

+This repository documents my **DSA learning journey** and the problems I’ve practiced to strengthen my problem-solving skills.
-I have divided my DSA study into three parts:
+I have organized the study plan into three main phases:

-● First Part: Arrays, Strings, Linked Lists, and Recursion

-● Second Part: Sorting Algorithms, Hash Tables, Stacks, and Queues

-● Third Part: Graphs, Heaps, Trees, and Tries
+### 📌 Phase 1: Foundations
+- Arrays
+- Strings
+- Linked Lists
+- Recursion

+### 📌 Phase 2: Intermediate Concepts
+- Sorting Algorithms
+- Hash Tables
+- Stacks
+- Queues

+### 📌 Phase 3: Advanced Concepts
+- Graphs
+- Heaps
+- Trees
+- Tries

+---

+### 🌱 Learning Journey
-Initially, I struggled to understand the logic behind DSA.
-However, through continuous practice and learning, I have been improving my problem-solving skills.
+At first, I found it challenging to understand the logic behind DSA.
+Through **consistent practice and problem-solving**, I have gradually improved and developed confidence in applying DSA to coding challenges.

+This repo will continue to grow as I progress in my DSA journey 🚀